Skip to main content

 There isn’t an “official” difference between day and night creams.
 For the most part, you could use a good moisturizer for both.
 But if you want the most from your products, you may choose one that’s more appropriate for the day and one for the night.

 Moisturizers with SPF protection are more suited for daytime use.
 Conversely, creams with retinoids or alpha-hydroxy acids (AHAs) are better as a night cream—in fact, they shouldn’t be used during the day.
-Retinoids and AHAs can leave your skin more sensitive to the sun.
-Used at night, they have superpowers to rejuvenate your skin—just start slowly!
+Retinoids¹² and AHAs¹³ can leave your skin more sensitive to the sun.
+Used at night, they can help rejuvenate your skin—just start slowly!

 Don’t forget to wash your face

-One of the ways to get the most from your moisturizer is to wash your face before application.
+One way to get the most from your moisturizer is to wash your face before application.
 You need to remove the buildup from your face first.
-A good cleanser (like the Curology cleanser) removes dirt, excess oil, and debris.
+A good cleanser (like the Curology Gentle Cleanser) removes dirt, excess oil, and debris.
 During the day, your face can collect dead skin cells and gunk from environmental pollutants.

 Ready to give moisturizer a try?